kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 beforetoc: "One might wonder how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
 Here is a practical guide on how to do that."
 author: kishore
 ---
-One might wonder how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
+Wondering how to migrate attachments from one Salesforce org to another Salesforce org using Data Loader.
 Here is a practical guide on how to do that.

 Let us consider 2 orgs, one is source org where all attachments are present and the other is destination org where attachments have to migrate.